canonical/vanilla-framework/CONTRIBUTING.md

-# Contributing to Vanilla Framework
+# Contributing to Vanilla framework

 So, you'd like to contribute to Vanilla framework?
 Great!